mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   Choose between loading a single workspace or multiple workspaces.

 Function Browser
   This is used to decide the details of your fit including the fit type and minimizer used.
-It is possible to un-dock this browser.

 Mini Plots
   The top plot displays the sample data, guess and fit.
 The bottom plot displays the difference between